mikeagun/staticimp/README.md

 The actual rendering of the comments (or whatever you are using staticimp for) is up to your static site generator (SSG), staticimp is just concerned with pushing the user generated content to the repo.

-The files staticimp creates are compatible with staticman, so if for example you are using a hugo theme that already supports staticman, all you need to change is the staticimp.yml configuration file and the POST url.
+staticimp, like Staticman, creates yaml/json files in a repository, so if for example you are using a hugo theme that already supports staticman, you should be able to support staticimp with minimal changes (staticimp.yml and changing the POST url).

-To run staticimp, you'll need a server somewhere with a public ip, or you can set up a solution like Cloud run to host the service.

 ## Inspiration
 staticimp was inspired by the awesome project [Staticman](https://github.com/eduardoboucas/staticman).